napari/docs/docs/howtos/index.md

 - [Using layers](layers/index): Learn about how to use the layers currently supported by napari.
-- [Hooking up your own events](./connecting_events): Learn about the event loop and how to use it to interact with napari.
 - [napari + ImageJ how-to guide](./napari_imageJ): Learn about how to use napari and ImageJ simultaneously.
 - [napari in Docker](./docker): Learn about using napari in docker.